vncntprvst/WhiskiWrap/README.md

 6. Add these modules to your Python path.
 7. `ln -s ~/dev/whisk/share/whisk/python ~/dev/whisk/python`
 8. or `echo "~/whisk/share" >> "~/.local/lib/python2.7/site-packages/whiski_wrap.pth`
-9. Test that everything worked by opening python or ipython and running `from whisk.python import traj, trace`
+9. Test that everything worked by opening python or ipython and running `from whisk import traj, trace`

 To build from source: